Radiumio/projradium/README.md

 **2:** Description of the release.

 **3:** The `.rar` archive provided with the release.
+> NOTE: Due to the size of the mod, you may find a lone **README.txt** inside the `rcs_x.x.rar` instead.
+The link inside of this document will redirect you to a mirror link to download the mod.

 - To download the latest version, you will need to download the `.rar`.
 Ensure you have WinRar or some unzipping tool to extract this file.

 - Upon extracting the file, you will notice that inside there is a `@RCS` folder present.
 This is the mod folder.
 You will find these files inside:

 ![Inside the @RCS Folder](https://cdn.discordapp.com/attachments/744551100820094997/744552737659682886/da1211fe5eb6ad665389cf827063a74e.png)

-> NOTE: Due to the size of the mod, you may find a **README.txt** instead.
-The link inside of this document will provide you with a mirror link to download the mod.

 - It is not important to worry about these files.
 Move the `@RCS` folder somewhere accessible, and open your ArmA 3 Launcher.
 There is an option to add a **Local mod**, which is what you will click.
 Upon clicking, you can navigate to where the `@RCS` folder is, and add it.